 All students accepted into the Molecular Medicine PhD Program will receive a stipend and free tuition throughout their graduate training.
 Stipend amounts are set by Case Western Reserve University.
 Health insurance will be provided through Case Western Reserve University.

-Molecular Medicine PhD students can participate in the student programs at both Case Western Reserve University and Cleveland Clinic's Lerner Research Institute.
-The Lerner Research Institute's Graduate Student Association plans and provides academic and social functions for all graduate students working in labs at Cleveland Clinic.
-New graduate students are encouraged to join this group to facilitate both social and professional networking in the Institute's research community.
+Molecular Medicine PhD students can participate in the student programs at both Case Western Reserve University and Cleveland Clinic Research.
+The Research's Graduate Student Association plans and provides academic and social functions for all graduate students working in labs at Cleveland Clinic.
+New graduate students are encouraged to join this group to facilitate both social and professional networking in the research community.

 Upon successful completion of all coursework, research requirements, and thesis (including defense of your research project), you will graduate with a PhD in Molecular Medicine from Case Western Reserve University.